Wolverine is without question the most popular and iconic member of the Marvel superhero team the X-Men.

 I think audiences are always drawn to the outsider in any group.
 You naturally want to know why it is they don’t fit in.
 Also I think that they often help to stop the other characters from getting on too well with each other.

 However somewhat paradoxically whilst Wolverine provides the necessary conflict within the group, at the same time I sometimes feel that being a member of the X-Men means more to Wolverine than the others.
-He is a loner by nature who has never really fit in anywhere, but among the X-Men he ironically does find a similar group of outcasts and outsiders that he can belong with.
+He is a loner by nature who has never really fitted in anywhere, but among the X-Men he ironically does find a similar group of outcasts and outsiders that he can belong with.
 Even though he’ll rarely admit it; the gang mean everything to him which makes his dynamic with them a little bit more interesting to me than just the usual loner who looks down on the rest.
 Wolverine is at odds with yet dependent on them at the same time.

 I think the films did a good job in capturing Logan’s dynamic with the group.